rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 * explicit roles in the model
 * simpler consumer code
 * increased flexibility
-* testability

-### Explicitize Roles
+### Explicit Roles

-Defining interfaces for roles forces you to come up with a name describing said role.
+Defining interfaces for roles forces you to come up with a name to describe it.
 I have found that shifting your perspective to think in roles causes you to think about the model differently, which can lead to deeper insights.

 As a [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) proponent I recognize this as an opportunity to deepen domain knowledge and enrich the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
 To top it off explicit roles make the model more granular, which can aid in its comprehensibility.

 ### Unburden Consumers

-Ever hit the Intellisense shortcut in your IDE and felt like there are just too many methods, and you only really need a few?
+Ever hit the Intellisense shortcut in your IDE and felt overwhelmed?
 This can indicate a violation of the [Interface Segregation Principle](https://stackify.com/interface-segregation-principle/).
-This principle states: "Clients should not be forced to depend upon interfaces that they do not use".
-Note that interface here means the public interface of an object, not necessarily the language construct.

-Ideally a suppliers code should offer precisely what consuming code needs.
+Ideally a suppliers code should offer *precisely* what consuming code needs.
+No more, no less.

 Role Interfaces are a perfect fit for upholding this principle.
-Using them you can offer fine-grained cohesive interfaces which unburdens clients from having to know too much, or having to figure out what to use, and what not to use.
+Using them you can offer fine-grained, cohesive interfaces which prevent clients from being overwhelmed.
+They won't have to figure out what to use, and what not to use.
-It can potentially reduce unwanted coupling too.
+It can potentially reduce unwanted coupling too, since clients don't have to know more than they should.

 ### Increased Flexibility